 Figures~\ref{fig:sfr_mstar_lownum} and ~\ref{fig:sfr_mstar_highnum} show the \sigsfr \sigmstar correlations and evolution of regions over 1 Gyr for the remaining galaxies.
 We see in Figure~\ref{fig:sfr_mstar_highnum} galaxies with as many as 800 regions, while the galaxies in Figure~\ref{fig:sfr_mstar_lownum} have between 49 and 160 regions.

-In Figure~\ref{fig:sfr_mstar_lownum} shows that while the slope and normalization of each galaxy decreases from 1 Gyr lookback time to the time of observation, the evolutionary tracks of the regions show diverse SFHs through their paths in \sigsfr-\sigmstar space.
-Galaxies with more regions as seen in Figure~\ref{fig:sfr_mstar_highnum} shows stronger trends in the evolutionary tracks for regions.
-The majority of regions show a clear decrease in \sigsfr over the course of the Gyr \sigmstar that increases, but not enough to keep the region on the 1 Gyr lookback time correlation.
+Figure~\ref{fig:sfr_mstar_lownum} shows that although each galaxy’s slope and normalization decrease from 1 Gyr lookback time to the time of observation, regional evolutionary tracks follow diverse SFHs in \sigsfr-\sigmstar space.
+Galaxies with more regions (Figure~\ref{fig:sfr_mstar_highnum}) exhibit stronger trends in these tracks.
+Most regions clearly decline in \sigsfr over the Gyr as \sigmstar increases, but not enough to remain on the 1 Gyr lookback time correlation.